cloudentity/acp-helm-charts/charts/acp/README.md

 _See [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) for command documentation._

+### Update to 2.15.0

+Please skip version 2.15.0 and go directly to 2.15.1.
+2.15.0 has a problematic node-env version (4.1) which does not support read-only file systems.

 ### From 2.4.0 to 2.4.1

 `IngressMtls.secret` was renamed to `IngressMtls.tlsSecrets` to match other ingress format.
 Type was changed from map to array.